Article Categories

 16.Raising Capital for Your Business - How Long Does it Take?

 Most companies vastly underestimate the time commitment necessary to successfully complete a financing.
-In actuality, a company seeking financing needs to budget between 500 to 1000 work-hours to the capital-raising process, spread out over a 6-9 month time period.
-The key processes in the capital-raising ...
+In actuality, a company seeking financing needs to budget between 500 to 1000 work-hours to the capital-raising process, spread out over a 6-9 month ...

 17.Two Types of Business Plan Executive Summaries

 Companies seeking capital often ask how long the Executive Summary of their business plan should be.
-The answer depends upon the use of the summary, mainly determining if 1) it precedes the full business plan, or 2) it ...
+The answer depends upon the use of the summary, mainly determining if 1) it precedes the full business plan, or 2) it will be used as a stand-alone document. ...

 18.In Business Planning, Competition is Good

 When developing the competition section of your business plan, companies must define competition correctly, select the appropriate competitors to analyze, and explain its competitive advantages.
 To start, companies must align their definition of competition with investors.
-Investors define competition as any service ...
+Investors define competition as any service or product that a ...

 19.Analyzing Customers in Your Business Plan